-Professor Landeo's research is conducted at the interface between the Economic Analysis of Law and Industrial Organization.
+Professor Landeo's research is focused on the Economic Analysis of Law.
 She applies game-theoretic modeling, experimental economics methods, and legal analysis to the assessment and design of market and legal institutions.
-Her theoretical work on the economic analysis of legal disputes, published in Games and Economic Behavior in 2018, generalizes seminal economic models of litigation, presents the first formal definition of ``access to justice,'' and provides methodological contributions to the economic analysis of law.
+Her recent theoretical work on the economic analysis of legal disputes, published in Games and Economic Behavior in 2018, generalizes seminal economic models of litigation, presents the first formal definition of ``access to justice,'' and provides methodological contributions to the economic analysis of law.
 She presented the findings from this study at the NBER Summer Institute in Law and Economics in July 2016.
-Professor Landeo discussed her recent theoretical and experimental work on law enforcement with ordered leniency, published in The Journal of Law and Economics (forthcoming), extends seminal work on the control of harmful externalities and provides the first formal analysis of enforcement policies with ordered leniency for short-term harmful group activities.
+Professor Landeo's theoretical work on the design of optimal law enforcement mechanisms with ordered leniency, published in The Journal of Law and Economics (forthcoming), extends seminal work on the control of harmful externalities and provides the first formal analysis of enforcement policies with ordered leniency for short-term harmful group activities.
 She discussed her findings at the Annual Meeting of the American Law and Economics Association in May 2019 and at the NBER Summer Institute in Law and Economics in July 2018.
 Dr. Landeo has also studied the efficiency properties of bargaining institutions in legal settings including partnership dissolution provisions and pretrial bargaining mechanisms.
 In addition, her work has provided insights about the use of vertical restraints by incumbent monopolists to exclude potential entrants, and the design of incentive contracts for teams.
 Professor Landeo is currently working on the design of optimal law enforcement mechanisms, the design of optimal legal systems, and debiasing through law mechanisms.

 Areas of Interest

 Experimental and Behavioral Economics